ibm-cloud-docs/vpc/bs_snapshots_restore.md

 Restoring data from a snapshot creates a new, fully provisioned volume that you can use to start an instance or attach as auxiliary storage.
 You can restore boot and data volumes during instance creation or when you modify an existing instance.
 You can also create a stand-alone data volume from a snapshot.
 Volumes can be restored from snapshots that were created manually or by a backup policy.
 You can restore volumes from fast restore clones and cross-regional copies of snapshots, too.
 You can create volumes from snapshots in the UI, from the CLI, with the API, or Terraform.
 {: shortdesc}

 ## About restoring a volume from a snapshot
 {: #snapshots-vpc-restore-concepts}

 Restoring a volume from a snapshot creates a boot or data volume, depending on whether the snapshot is bootable or nonbootable.

    * Restoring from a **bootable** snapshot creates a boot volume that you can use to start a virtual server instance.
 The boot volume uses a general-purpose profile and is limited to 250 GB.

    * A new data volume that was created from **nonbootable** snapshot inherits its properties from the original volume, such as [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, data, and metadata.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume inherits that encryption with the original customer root key (CRK).
-However, you can specify a larger volume size, different profile, and a different CRK if you prefer.
+However, you can specify a larger volume size, a different profile, and a different CRK if you prefer.

 You can restore volumes from a manually created snapshot or from a snapshot that was created by a backup policy.
 This type of snapshot is called a backup.
 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).